 To color the banana and the mountains, select the object and click on Live Paint Bucket Tool or shortcut K, select the first color from the swatch panel and fill the shape, use left/right key to switch colors.
 Repeat this step until everything is filled.
 When everything has a fill color, select all the objects and change the stroke color to transparent.

 To fill the circles with color, we need to arrange the sequence of the circles.
 Select the first circle and select the color with the Eyedropper Tool.
 As you continue doing this you’ll notice that some circles might block other circles out.
 To arrange them, click on one circle and hold Command+(Shift) + [/] to send them back or to the front.
-Another option is Right click>Arrange> send to the back/front etc. This step depends on where you would like the shape to be.
+Another option is Right click>Arrange> send to back/front etc. This step depends on where you would like the shape to be.
 Use this to check every layer to see if the shapes are arranged correctly, the grass behind the monkey, the palm leaves, the branch etc.

-Select the circles and group them, Object>Group or Command+G. Draw a rectangular on top of all the shapes that stick out underneath the guideline (the circles and the white cloud on the right).
+Select the circles and group them, Object>Group or Command+G. Draw a rectangle on top of all the shapes that stick out underneath the guideline (the circles and the white cloud on the right).
 Select all the shapes and select the Shape Builder Tool or shortcut Shift+M. Press alt and delete all the elements underneath the guideline.

-In the middle of the illustration you can see that the shapes are coming underneath the mountain.
+In the middle of the illustration you can see that the shapes go underneath the mountain.
 To fix this, use the Direct Selection Tool (shortcut A), click on the object, click on the anchor point that is sticking out and drag it underneath the shape.
 Drag the corner of the mountain underneath the vine.

 It’s time to add details to the illustration by drawing lines with the Pen Tool.
 Change the stroke weight to 1.5 or 2 and make sure to select the round cap and corner, Window>Stroke.
 Create simple stars by crossing the lines, changing the outline to blue and placing them in the background.
 Where you want to put the ‘highlights’ is completely up to you, keep in mind that you’re drawing more attention to certain objects, so choose wisely.
 Don’t forget to arrange the objects within the layers with Right click>Arrange, the leaves for example.